thremulation-station/thremulation-docs/docs/getting-started/installation.md

 # Installation

+A simple user experience is the priority.
+A brief overview of setup is this:

+1. Clone the project
+1. Use the CLI to deploy your range
+1. Reference the User Guide at [thremulation.io](https://thremulation.io)
+1. Use the CLI to perform cleanup / reset tasks

 ## Getting Requirements
 Following the installation steps for your host platform.
 If you don't see your OS flavor, consider [contributing](../contribution/index.md).